 Nevertheless, he continued to emerge through the ranks of the club, and in November 2018, he received his official debut for the first team at the age of 18, as he played 10 minutes in a cup match away against minors Marienlyst.
 Then, the following season, he earned his first appearance on home field as he received the last seven minutes on the pitch in a Europa League qualifier against Inter Turku from Finland.

 “From my room in Brøndby Strand, I can see the floodlights from Brøndby Stadion light in the dark,” he wrote on Twitter following his home debut.
-“For many years, I’ve dreamt of stepping into the pitch on that stadium and play for Brøndby.
+“For many years, I’ve dreamt of stepping onto the pitch in that stadium and play for Brøndby.
 Today that dream became reality, and I will never forget this day.”

 That season, Lindstrøm went to appear in 28 league matches for Brøndby, starting 14 of them.
 At the time, Brøndby was rebuilding the squad after years of heavy spending but no championships to show for it, and expensive players were sold and replaced with homegrown youngsters such as Jobbe, current Leicester City goalkeeper Mads Hermansen, Sheffield United’s Anis Ben Slimane and Genoa ace Morten Frendrup.

-The 2019/2020 season saw the club finish fourth in the Superliga, but along the way there were signs that the young guns had something special to them.
+The 2019-20 season saw the club finish fourth in the Superliga, but along the way there were signs that the young guns had something special to them.
 Lindstrøm himself busted into the scene by scoring an overtime brace against Lechia Gdansk in the Europa League qualification, securing Brøndby a 4-1 victory at home after coming on shortly before the end of regular time.
-In the league, he added another three goals, all of them crucial in one goal victories.
+In the league, he added another three goals, all of them crucial in one-goal victories.

 That season also saw him debut on the Danish national team in a friendly against Sweden at Brøndby Stadion.
 By getting capped on the national team while still at Brøndby, he earned a spot on the Brøndby Wall of Honour of the club’s national team players, where he appears alongside all time greats such as Michael and Brian Laudrup, Peter Schmeichel and Daniel Agger.